Types of alternative treatments

 Alternatives to surgery:

 For decades, attempts at countering excessive sweating through alternative methods have been utilized with mixed results.
 Conservative solutions such as BOTOX®, lotions, oral medications, electronic devices, acupuncture, anti-anxiety medications, beta blockers, biofeedback, and herbal medicines have had little or no effect on the problem.

-That said, surgery should not be resorted to without attempting some of these alternative methods.
-Those patients who suffer only from axillary hyperhidrosis (armpit sweating) should try medicated antiperspirants such as Drysol, Maxim, Odaban as seen below.
+That said, surgery should not be resorted to without attempting some of these alternative methods first.
+Patients who suffer only from axillary hyperhidrosis (armpit sweating) should try medicated antiperspirants such as Drysol, Maxim, and Odaban.

-In fact, many insurance companies demand that alternatives be tried before surgery is concluded upon.
+In fact, many insurance companies demand that alternatives be used first, before resorting to surgical methods.

-Most patients who undergo surgery have already attempted to use the conservative methods and resort to ETS as a final and permanent solution.
-In this surgery, the sympathetic chain, responsible for excessive sweating, is interrupted or excised.
+Most patients who undergo surgery have already tried using conservative methods and resort to ETS as a final and permanent solution.
+As part of this surgical procedure the sympathetic chain, responsible for excessive sweating, is interrupted or excised.